shemp9999/GetDataProgrammingAssignment/Code Book.md

-Variables:
+### Variables

 There are two identification variables, Subject and Activity.

+- **Subject**
-Subject -  Integer (1:30).
+    *integer* (1:30).
 Represents 30 test subjects.
     Derived from training and test files.
-Activity - Character (WALKING, WALKING_UPSTAIRS,
-           WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+- **Activity** *character* (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING).
     One of six activities recorded.
     Each subject has observations for each activity.
     The activity data in the original set was supplied as integers.
-           Supplied activity table was merged with the complete dataset and then the integers were removed from results
+    Supplied activity table was merged with the complete dataset and then the integers were removed from results.

 There are an additional 66 variables for mean and standard deviation observed features of the accelerometer data (described below).